 In addition to the studies in your Faculty, optional academic support is available through practical study skills courses and workshops hosted within the University.

 The University’s Student Services team and our Advice and Support Centre (ASC) can act as the first port of call for both undergraduate and postgraduate students.
 Their task is to reflect back, to suggest options, to create support strategies and open doors; throughout the whole student experience, night and day.
 They can provide additional support in other areas, for example in circumstances arising from disabilities or long-term medical conditions.

 The University operates on a 20-point common reporting scale for grades.
 Find out more about the common reporting scale.

 Each module you take will be assessed in the same semester in which you are taught.
 Assessment varies across subjects and modules, but is usually in the form of assessed coursework and exams at the end of the semester.
 Examinations are typically held during a dedicated exam diet with revision time provided beforehand.
-The course catalogue details assessment methods for each module.
+The module catalogue details assessment methods for each module.

 Students who fail the assessment for a particular module with a grade between 4.0 and 6.9 are offered an opportunity to resit the module.
 Reassessments are generally held in St Andrews in August unless a specific arrangement is in place with your home institution.

 When you pass a module, you will receive the credits for that module as well as a grade.
 This grade will appear on your transcript, which you will receive when you have completed your studies.

 Schools and Departments provide feedback on every assessment, with a view to improving your performance in future.